Seanzy/Google-Python-Automation-Certificate/README.md

 Today I learned how to get Sublime working with Anaconda.
 I kept receiving ModuleNotFound error when I tried to import certain modules, even though I had installed them.
 The fix was to install the conda package in Sublime and then build with that, instead of building with pythonREPL.

-Then, I had to download another package to make the build window appear on the side instead of on the bottom.
+Then, I had to download another package (buildview) to make the build window appear on the side instead of on the bottom.

 I also learned I have to use ctrl+shift+p and search for conda then activate my testenv directory for Python.

 I installed buildview package then restarted Sublime the reactived my testenv and now my output is displaying on the right side of the screen and in only 1 tab instead of creating a new tab every single time, which is what REPL build was doing.
 So I killed two birds with one stone!

+Started using Anaconda Navigator.
+Need to see why PyCharms isn't showing up in it.
+Done.
+Had to reinstall PyCharms in the default directory and reopen Anaconda Nav.

+Also started refactoring my trading programs with python, and it's way easier than using Javascript to use APIs and perform calculations.

+#
+Experimenting with Jupyter Notebooks

+##
+10/29/20

+*Let's see if this works

+Learned that you can use ! for bash commands or
+!pip list or %lsmagic

+you can use %matplotlib inline

+I can start experimenting / practicing with Jupyter notebooks instead of in my editor

+import numpy as np
+import matplotlib.pyplot as plt

+n = 50
+x = np.random.rand(n)
+y = np.random.rand(n)
+colors = np.random.rand(n)
+area = np.pi * (15*np.random.rand(n))**2

+plt.scatter(x,y,s=area,c=colors,alpha=.5)
+plt.show()

+Wow the Jupyter notebooks are way versatile.